squirrelo/tornado-prototype/README.md

 RUNING THE EXAMPLE
 =================
-Start the background daemons for redis-server and celery
+Start the background daemons for redis-server, postgreSQL, and celery
 >For celery, run the following from the base folder: celery -A app worker

 Start the webserver by running webserver.py